 - Lie on your back with your arms beside you, palms downwards.

-- Allow your legs to sweep in a 180-degree angle over your head till your toes touch the floor.
+- Allow your legs to sweep at a 180-degree angle over your head till your toes touch the floor.

 - Your back should be perpendicular to the floor.
 This may be difficult initially, but make an attempt for a few seconds.

 - Hold this pose and let your body relax more and more with each steady breath.

 - After about a minute (a few seconds for beginners) of resting in this pose, you may gently bring your legs down on exhalation.

 - Avoid jerking your body, while bringing the legs down.

 - Improves the function of the Thyroid, Parathyroid, Pituitary gland, Endocrine Glands, and Abdominal Organs including the spleen, pancreas, liver and kidneys. and activates the immune system.

 - Beneficial for diabetic people because it normalizes blood glucose levels and stimulates internal organs.